-Mrs. Browne-Ellis' background includes over fifteen (15) years' experience in the financial services and credit card management industry.
+Mrs. Browne-Ellis' background includes over twenty-four (24) years' experience in the financial services and credit card management industry.

-Mrs. Browne-Ellis holds a Masters of Business Administration from the University of Surrey, UK.
+Mrs. Browne-Ellis holds a Masters of Business Administration from the University of Surrey, UK and an Executive Diploma from the Ivey Business School, Western University, Canada.